olearydj/antisimplistic/_pages/about.md

 ## Bio
 <img align="left" height="300" src="{{site.baseurl}}/images/hello.png">

-Dan O'Leary is Antisimplistic, a second career PhD student and Graduate Assistant in the Department of Industrial and Systems Engineering  at Auburn University.
-After 23 years in the games industry as the co-founder of the independent game development studio [n-Space](https://en.wikipedia.org/wiki/N-Space) it was time for a change.
-My academic and research interests are... broad.
+Antisimplistic is Dan O'Leary, a second career PhD student and Graduate Assistant in the Department of Industrial and Systems Engineering  at Auburn University.
+After 23 years in the games industry as the co-founder of the independent development studio [n-Space](https://en.wikipedia.org/wiki/N-Space), it was time for a change.

 I teach undergraduate courses covering innovation, entrepreneurship, product development and leadership in the [Business-Engingeering-Technology minor](http://www.eng.auburn.edu/research/centers/twc/bet-program/index.html), and support related initiatives at the [Thomas Walter Center for Technology Management](http://www.eng.auburn.edu/research/centers/twc/index.html).

----

-This is the next line.
+My academic and research interests are broad, encompassing data science, simulation, and visualization.
+For my dissertation I plan to apply relevant methods from those areas to improve our understanding of innovation or product development processes.